 We worked with community residents, planners, advisory committees, and stakeholders to select one of the routes to advance into the concept design stage.
 Together, we selected a cycling route on Granville Street, Sydney Road, and Pinecrest Drive based on a combination of its overall importance and feasibility of implementation in the near term.

-READ THE REPORT: Phase 2 – Route Selection Report (Port Hawkesbury)
+- FINAL REPORT: Phase 2 – Route Selection Report (Port Hawkesbury)

 Phase 3: Concept Design